|There are limited places to study this course for free under the JobTrainer initiative. To find out if you're eligible click here.|

 Students must provide their own uniforms and materials required to participate in practical classes.

-Completion of this program provides a pathway into the Certificate III in Hospitality, Certificate III in Commercial Cookery.
+Completion of this course provides a pathway into the Certificate III in Hospitality, Certificate III in Commercial Cookery.

 To study any course at CIT (excluding degrees and non-accredited training) you must have a Unique Student Identifier (USI).